urbas/bud/README.md

         21:15:49.000> Bud.Test/Compile
         21:15:49.300< Bud.Test/Compile [300ms]

+- Compile projects in parallel.

+- I want to test my projects.

+- I want to define a generic build which doesn't rebuild if sources are up-to-date with outputs.

+    [Partial solution] Consider using `HashBasedCaching.GetLinesOrCache`.

+- Use less than 10ms to start a simple build.

+## Postponed

 - I want to use Bud in Visual Source.

     - Bud should communicate to Visual Source through HTTP.
 The protocol: